maphub/maphub-portal/README.md

     git clone git@github.com:yuma-annotation/maphub-portal.git

-Update your gem tool and install the bundler gem:
- `cd` to the project folder and run to install all necessary gems for the maphub tool.
+Update your gem tool with `gem update --system` and install the bundler gem with `gem install bundler`. `cd` to the project folder and run to install all necessary gems for the maphub tool.

     bundle install

 Then, run the Rails application, probably in a separate console window, with...

-    rails server
+    bundle exec rails server

 ...and start the Sunspot/Solr search engine

-    rake sunspot:solr:start
+    bundle exec rake sunspot:solr:start

 Create the database and add some test data

-    rake db:migrate
+    bundle exec rake db:migrate
-    rake db:seed
+    bundle exec rake db:seed

-Open <http://localhost:3000/> in your browser and log into MapHub with `user1@example.com` and `test`.
+Finally, open <http://localhost:3000/> in your browser and log into MapHub with `user1@example.com` and `test`.

 ## Updating the database / Reindexing data

 If you made some changes to the database or first create the database, run

-    rake db:drop; rake db:migrate; rake db:seed
+    bundle exec rake db:drop; rake db:migrate; rake db:seed

 In case you change something in your models, don't forget to reindex Sunspot:

-    rake sunspot:reindex
+    bundle exec rake sunspot:reindex

 ## Advanced Stuff